| || |

 research in general.

 Isabelle Gallagher, Gabriel S. Koch and Fabrice Planchon.
-Blow-up of critical Besov norms at a potential Navier-Stokes singularity. arXiv:1407.4156 (July 2014) and Comm.
+Blow-up of critical Besov norms at a potential Navier-Stokes singularity, Comm.
 Math.
-Phys. (to appear).
+Phys. (published online 05 March 2016).

 Isabelle Gallagher, Gabriel S. Koch and Fabrice Planchon.
 A profile decomposition approach to the L∞t (L3x) Navier-Stokes regularity criterion.
 Math.
 Ann. (published online July 2012), 355(4):1527-1559, 2013.